Executive Director, Elementary Schools

 Additionally, this office oversees extracurricular activities, which includes clubs and athletics.

-The Office of Assessment & Alternative Education - responsible for all district-wide data, assessments and testing protocol as well as reporting state/district/building report card data.
+Office of Assessment & Alternative Education - responsible for all district-wide data, assessments and testing protocol as well as reporting state/district/building report card data.
 Additionally, this office supports the Academic Affairs Team by providing an analysis of the student achievement data.
-The office also directs Alternative Education Initiatives which include: the Educational Options for Success (EOS) Program, Credit Flexibility, home schooling, as well as Summer Learning Opportunities.
+The office also directs Alternative Education Initiatives which include: the Educational Options for Success (EOS) Program, Credit Flexibility, and home schooling.

 504 Case Management - consultation with various educational personnel and parents to ensure the implementation of Section 504 of the Vocational Rehabilitation Act of 1973.